poovarasan13/Nativewind_SetUp/README.md

 ├── babel.config.js
 └── ...
 📌 Notes
-Always use className for Tailwind styling (NativeWind).
+🧠 Always use className for styling with NativeWind.

-NativeWind automatically handles platform differences for consistent UI.

-Add more utilities or plugins in tailwind.config.js as needed.
+🖥️ NativeWind handles platform-specific styles seamlessly.

+🔧 Customize or extend the Tailwind setup using the tailwind.config.js file.

+📚 Check out NativeWind Docs for more utilities and advanced configuration.